 Modern X-ray methods can be used to address issues that are very difficult or impossible to solve using conventional NDT methods.
-Wherever materials with high radiation adsorption have to be radiated, X-ray methods are used at Fraunhofer IKTS.
-In addition to material-scientific investigations for industry, this also includes non-destructive examinations of archaeological finds, musical instruments or woody plants.
+X-ray methods are used at Fraunhofer IKTS Dresden wherever materials with high radiation absorption have to be penetrated.
+This allows volume tests and other investigations, e.g. on surface tensions, to be carried out on samples of a wide variety of materials and geometries.
+In addition to materials science investigations for industry, this also includes non-destructive examinations of archaeological finds, musical instruments, or art objects.

 X-ray diffraction is a method used by Fraunhofer IKTS to determine the composition of mixtures of substances.
 In this process, X-rays are diffracted at ordered structures such as crystals or quasicrystals and the diffraction intensity distribution is measured.

 In addition, Fraunhofer IKTS uses X-ray diffraction for the determination of residual stresses by the Sinus2y method.
 The sample is tilted in a reflex by a certain range y (Psi).
 In order to determine the distribution of residual stresses over the specimen, measurements are taken at various points, but at least in the extreme areas (edges, corners and center)